 Enjoy the open bar…

 … but don’t abuse it.
-Nothing takes the spotlight away from the bride like a wedding guest stealing the microphone to sing an uncalled for rendition of her high school’s Alma Mater, or a wedding speech that reveals TMI.
+Nothing takes the spotlight away from the bride like a wedding guest stealing the microphone to sing an uncalled for rendition of her high school’s Alma Mater, or a wedding toast that reveals TMI.
 A Southern girl never does anything that will take attention away from the bride.

 Stay until the end